 What does a Councillor do?

-Council members do not get involved in running CPSA programs or day-to-day operations.
+Councillors are not involved in running CPSA programs or day-to-day operations.

-We want your unique perspective so we can fully represent both public and physicians interests.
+We want your unique perspective so we can fully represent both public and regulated members’ interests.
 Together, we can impact the future of medicine in Alberta.